Skip to content

 When the command completes, you should see output like this:

-We can now inspect the contents of the discovery configuration to see if the values were set properly.
+We can now inspect the discovery configuration to verify that the values were set correctly.

 Run the command: